robert-vo/class-browser-api/endpoints/TERM.md

   * "2040" returns classes for the Spring 2018 term.

 ### Optional Parameters
 The optional parameters can be used to filter the results to your needs.
+True/False Values are given after this section.

 * online - Use one of the True Values to indicate an online class, False Values for classes that are not online.
 * hybrid - Use one of the True Values to indicate a hybrid class, False Values for classes that are not hybrid.